8 Signs You’re Doing Well In Life

 4. You’re taking care of your body and mind.

-“Put your own oxygen mask on first” is no cliche to you because you know that it’s truth, and do your best to live by it.
+“Put your own oxygen mask on first” is anything but a cliche to you because you know that it’s truth, and do your best to live by it.

 If you can’t breathe, you can’t help others who rely on you to get the air they need, so you’ve made it a principle to put yourself first whenever you can.